croniev/obsidian-utils/README.md

 ```
 to the `obsidian.css` file in the snippets folder.

-## Page References
+## Number References
 This family of commands helps to keep track of a number and quickly insert, increment and decrement it.
 You can set the formatting for how the number should be added.
 ### Usage / Commands
-- Set Page: Input a number to activate the number tracker or something else (or nothing) to deactivate it.
+- Set Number: Input a number to activate the number tracker or something else (or nothing) to deactivate it.
-- Increase / Decrease Page: Makes the number go up / down by certain amount.
+- Increase / Decrease Number: Makes the number go up / down by certain amount.
-- Add Page Reference: Insert the number with formatting at the cursor position.
+- Add Number Reference: Insert the number with formatting at the cursor position.